Gustave Hartman: Life

-Hartman was born on August 12, 1880 in Hungary, the son of Kalman Hartman and Sarah Luchs.
+Hartman was born on August 12, 1880, in Hungary, the son of Kalman Hartman and Sarah Luchs.

 Hartman immigrated to America at an early age and attended New York City public school.
 He graduated from the College of the City of New York in 1900 and was the prize speaker of his class.
 After graduating he began working as a public school teacher in the city.
-He also taught in the evening schools and vacation schools, becoming a principal of a vacation school in 1902.
-He also attended New York University School of Law that year.
+He also taught in evening schools and vacation schools, becoming a principal of a vacation school in 1902.
+He also attended the New York University School of Law that year.
 He was awarded the First Faculty Scholarship Prize in high standing for studies in 1903, and in 1904 he became president of his graduating class.
 He inaugurated a system of lecturing children on Shakespeare plays, and in 1902 the New York City Board of Education appointed him a public lecturer.

 In 1904, Hartman was elected to the New York State Assembly as a Republican, representing the New York County 16th District.
 He was the first Republican to win in that district since 1875 and was elected over Samuel Prince.
 He served in the Assembly in 1905 and 1906.
 In the 1908 United States House of Representatives election, he was the Republican candidate in New York's 10th congressional district.
 He lost the election to Democrat William Sulzer.

-Hartman received the LL.M. from New York University School of Law in 1907 and a J.D. in 1908.
-He was law editor of the University "Lex" from 1907 to 1908.
+Hartman received an LL.M. from the New York University School of Law in 1907 and a J.D. in 1908.
+He was the law editor of the University "Lex" from 1907 to 1908.
 He was admitted to the bar in 1905 and began engaging in a law practice afterwards.
 In September 1913, Mayor Ardolph L. Kline appointed him Justice of the Municipal Court, 2nd District to replace the resigning Justice Leon Sanders.
 He lost the election that year to keep the seat to Aaron J. Levy, but in November 1913 Mayor appointed him to fill a different seat in the Municipal Court bench to fill a vacancy caused by the death of Thomas Dinnean.
 He was elected back to the bench in 1914 and served until 1917.
 He was then elected to the City Court in 1920 and served in that Court until 1929.
 He unsuccessfully ran for the New York Supreme Court in 1923, 1924, and 1929.
 He was an alternate delegate to the 1932 Republican National Convention.